smycynek/webgl-template/README.md

 writing `glsl` shaders as strings, especially strings concatenated with `\n` and `+`, so thankfully, there are webpack loaders available.

-I made the NIN, rook, and cube models in https://cad.onshape.com
+I made the NIN, rook, and box models in https://cad.onshape.com

 Finally, I took some of the WebGL library code for math and loading shaders, buffers, and obj files from  *WebGL Programming Guide*  and did a rough port to TypeScript to make them a little nicer to work with in VS Code and Angular.